-At the end of this article we’ll tell you how to collect the metrics (spoiler: you don’t need to invest in test equipment).
-But let’s first have a look at the 3 metrics athletes want to know, according to our survey (completed by INSCYD users and non-users).
+By the end of this article, you’ll learn how to collect these metrics without investing in expensive testing equipment.
+But first, let’s delve into the 3 metrics athletes want to know, according to our survey (completed by INSCYD users and non-users).

 1. Carbohydrate combustion during training and racing

-Do you have this information of your athlete and do you share it and put it into practice?
+Do you have this data on your athlete?
+If so, do you share it and apply it to their sports nutrition plan?

 INSCYD coaches simply use the training zones to see how much carbs are burned per hour in a certain training zone (image 1).
 If they want to dive into the details, they use the Carbohydrate combustion graph, which is available for both power and speed/pace sports (image 2).